Searching for details:

 In any case, by November, Intergelio-Zond project was cleared to proceed to a full-scale development.
 According to industry sources, the overcrowding of the spacecraft with science instruments could help with the decision to split the mission into two vehicles, which would allow to unload some of experiments to a backup probe.
 At the same time, the dual mission lifting off in two different launch windows could increase scientific return by making the same measurements from two different points or even providing stereo imagery.

-Next chapter: Missions to Mercury
+Next chapter: Solar-sailing mission to the Sun

 Evolution of the Intergelio-Zond project: